AckerlyXu/heima/articles/virtual-machines/windows/migration-classic-resource-manager-ps.md

     Move-AzureService -Commit -ServiceName $serviceName -DeploymentName $deploymentName
 ```

-### Migrate virtual machines in a virtual network
+## Step 6.2 Migrate virtual machines in a virtual network
 To migrate virtual machines in a virtual network, you migrate the virtual network.
 The virtual machines automatically migrate with the virtual network.
 Pick the virtual network that you want to migrate.
 > [!NOTE]
-> [Migrate single classic virtual machine](./virtual-machines-windows-migrate-single-classic-to-resource-manager.md) by creating a new Resource Manager virtual machine with Managed Disks using the VHD (OS and data) files of the virtual machine.
+> [Migrate single classic virtual machine](migrate-single-classic-to-resource-manager.md) by creating a new Resource Manager virtual machine with Managed Disks using the VHD (OS and data) files of the virtual machine.

 This example sets the virtual network name to **myVnet**.
 Replace the example virtual network name with your own.